 Latest Keep Noblesville Beautiful News

 It was a successful SERVE weekend for KNB.
 Not only does Embrace the Trace look fantastic, but we enjoyed working with SERVE, Janus Developmental, Lions Club, City of Noblesville and Noblesville Parks Foundation.
-KNB made a good impression on all of the organizations and it was our opportunity to increase our visibility in the community.

 Thanks so much to Jenna Romens for coordinating the jobs with SERVE, Janus and the Lions Club.
 Molly Martin & Dagny Zupin were there to man the KNB Booth, but ended up helping us dig and plant, thanks to both of them!
 Thanks to Patty Johnson at the Noblesville Street Department and Tim Stottlemeyer at Wastewater for loaning us tools and the Tree Board tent.
 An extra big thank you to Bruce Neal at the Noblesville Parks Department…without him we could not have completed the project in a timely manner.
 He took Jack to buy the plants, delivered the plants and mulch and offered us much needed advice on sod removal, planting and mulching.
 A good project we can be proud of.
-There is a water source at the trailhead, Jack and I will make sure to water so that the plants have an chance to establish themselves and then next year they are on their own.

 Embrace the Trace was finally handed off to the Noblesville Parks Foundation and they were happy to be taking possession of it!
-Their board members are interested in partnering with KNB on another project, this time they have some resources they can bring with them.

 Clean up and Planting at Riverside Cemetery

 Friday’s clean up and planting at Riverside Cemetery was not only a big success but a lot of fun too.
 We had 8 volunteers, all really good workers and the job was done in less than 2 hours and looks great.
 Evelyn Lees who is in charge of the cemetery for the City of Noblesville came by after we were done and gave her stamp of approval.
 It was a rewarding project.
 Thanks so much to everyone who came and to the City of Noblesville Street and Parks Department who helped us out.
 We couldn’t have done it without them!
-Jack and I will water the plants to make sure they survive.
-Next summer they are on their own!

 SUPPORT A NEW MIDLAND TRACE ART INSTALLATION